Nivas23/Time-tracking-dashboard/README.md

 ```
 ### Continued development

-- Still there is more learn about media query and responsive design.
+- Still there is more to learn about media query and responsive design.

 - Styling can be improved.

+- Boreder leak can be fixed.

 ### Useful resources